Starwort/SPLIWACA/README.md

   - The interpreter will attempt to import a native module with the same name as the variable, and set the variable to the imported module
   - The interpreter will attempt to install and import a native module with the same name as the variable, and set the variable to the imported module
   - The interpreter will treat the variable name as a bare word
+    - If referencing a property, e.g. `myvar.foo`, only the `myvar` portion will be treated as a bare word.
+This means that if `myvar` is undefined and `foo` is not a property of `STR`s, this will fail